BEST FRIENDS BABIES

 Each baby was sold with a tiny rubber 'pet' which also matched her colour scheme.
 These are extremely easy to lose, so much harder to find on the second hand market.

-The pet was also sold as a free gift on one of the later issues of the My Little Pony comic (which was presumably a way of getting rid of excess stock).
+The pet was also sold as a free gift with issue 222 of the My Little Pony comic (which was presumably a way of getting rid of excess stock).

 Although they were not necessarily available until the end of the MLP line, they were one of the sets which seemed to have been made in vast quantity, because MIP ones in German packaging showed up for some years at discount prices in the UK after My Little Pony ended.
 (To put it into perspective, I got all three of them Mint in Package in 1994-5 for £2 the three)